- Increased gross written premiums by 2.0% over first quarter 2014

 2015 Q1 Consolidated Financial Results

 |Minimum Capital Test

-*Note: Claims ratio, combined ratio and underwriting income exclude the impact of discounting and are non-GAAP measures which are defined below.
+Note: *Claims ratio, expense ratio, combined ratio and underwriting income exclude the impact of discounting and are non-GAAP measures which are defined below.

-Investment income overall increased $3.0 million over the first quarter of 2014 to $90.3 million.
+Investment income increased $52.4 million over the first quarter of 2014 to $90.3 million.
 Dividend and interest income were relatively flat, however the dramatic decline in yields during the quarter produced significant recognized gains on the bond portfolios.
 Increased trading activity also produced additional capital gains.
-Investment quality remains very strong with more than 74% of total investments held in high quality government and corporate bonds, with the balance primarily held in common and preferred shares of large, well-established companies.
+Investment quality remains strong with more than 75% of total investments held in government and investment-grade corporate bonds.
+The balance of investments is primarily held in common and preferred shares of large, well-established companies.

 Economical's capital position remains strong.
-Total mutual policyholders' equity now exceeds $1.6 billion at March 31, 2014, representing an increase of $30.2 million, or 1.9%, during the first three months of 2014.
-Economical’s minimum capital test ratio at 297.5% remains significantly in excess of regulatory requirements as of March 31, 2015.
+Total equity was $1.72 billion at March 31, 2015, an increase of $41.0 million, or 2.4% since December 31, 2014.
+Economical's minimum capital test ratio at 297.5% remains significantly in excess of regulatory requirements as of March 31, 2015.
 The January 1, 2015 implementation of the new rules for the minimum capital test is favourable to Economical.

 Forward looking statements